Why is DNA so important? Put simply, DNA contains the instructions necessary for life.

 The DNA code is prone to damage.
 In fact, it’s estimated that tens of thousands of DNA damage events occur every day in each of our cells.
 Damage can occur due to things like errors in DNA replication, free radicals, and exposure to UV radiation.

 But never fear!
 Your cells have specialized proteins that are able to detect and repair many cases of DNA damage.
-In fact, there are at least five major DNA repair pathways.
+In fact, there are

 Mutations are changes in the DNA sequence.
 They can sometimes be bad.
 This is because a change in the DNA code can have a downstream impact on the way a protein is made.